roydukkey/clean-package/README.md

 ## Command Line Usage

 ```
-clean-package [<source-path>] [<backup-path>] [<option>...]
+clean-package [<source-path>] [<backup-path>] [options...]

-where <option> is one of:
+Positionals:
+  source-path                           The path and filename to the package.json file that will be modified
+  backup-path                           The path and filename to which the <source-path> will be backed up

+Options:

-  -c,  --config <path>                  Specify the path to a configuration file.
+  -c,  --config <path>                  Change path to the configuration file

   -e,  --extends <name>...
-Specify the name to a shareable configuration. (e.g. 'clean-package/common')
+The name to a shareable configuration (e.g. 'clean-package/common')

-  -i,  --indent <value>                 Specify the indentation, overriding configuration from file.
+  -i,  --indent <value>                 Change the indentation used in the cleaned file

   -rm, --remove <key>...
-Specify the keys to remove, overriding configuration from file.
+Specify the keys to remove, overriding configuration from file

        --remove-add <key>...
-Same as --remove without overriding configuration from file.
+Specify the keys to remove, without overriding configuration from file

   -r,  --replace <key>=<value>...
-Specify the keys to replace, overriding configuration from file.
+Specify the keys to replace, overriding configuration from file

        --replace-add <key>=<value>...
-Same as --replace without overriding configuration from file.
+Specify the keys to replace, without overriding configuration from file

-       --print-config                   Print the combined configuration without executing command.
+       --print-config                   Print the combined configuration without executing command

+       --help                           Show help

   -v,  --version                        Print the version number
 ```

 ```
-clean-package restore [<source-path>] [<backup-path>] [<option>...]
+clean-package restore [<source-path>] [<backup-path>] [options...]

+Positionals:
+  source-path                           The path and filename to the package.json file that will be modified
+  backup-path                           The path and filename to which the <source-path> will be backed up

 alias: r

-where <option> is one of:
+Options:

-  -c,  --config <path>                  Specify the path to a configuration file.
+  -c,  --config <path>                  Change path to the configuration file

   -e,  --extends <name>...
-Specify the name to a shareable configuration. (e.g. 'clean-package/common')
+The name to a shareable configuration (e.g. 'clean-package/common')

-       --print-config                   Print the combined configuration without executing command.
+       --print-config                   Print the combined configuration without executing command

+       --help                           Show help

+  -v,  --version                        Print the version number
 ```

 ## Usage in Code